firoorg/firo/doc/client-api.md

 ## Examples

-For playing with the project I recommend running in regtest mode.
+For playing with the project It's recommended you run in regtest mode.
 Your `zcoin.conf` file should be, at the least:
 ```
 clientapi=1